mrihtar/SRTM1-Global/README.md

 [World 3D Topographic Data], which is considered to be the most precise global-scale elevation data at this time.

-Current version (v2.2) released in April 2019 is an improved version with all data voids filled.
+Current version (v3.2) released in January 2022 is an improved version with all data voids filled.
 It's available for download at [AW3D30 DSM data map] after registration with e-mail confirmation.